School Survival

 Part of the Mega Guide: How To Unblock Anything At School

 A VPN, or Virtual Private Network, keeps your online activities private by coding your data so that no one can see what you're doing on the internet.
-This is useful for protecting your privacy and bypassing restrictions.
+This is useful for safeguarding your privacy and bypassing restrictions.

 Luckily there are other ways to unblock Websites on iOS!